Algafix/OSNMA/README.md

 Current OSNMA ICD **features supported**:

   * Verification of the public key retrieved from the DSM-PKR message.
-  * Verification of the TESLA root key retrieved from the DSM-KROOT message (all algorithms).
+  * Verification of the TESLA root key retrieved from the DSM-KROOT message.
   * Verification of a TESLA key against a root key or a previously authenticated key.
   * Verification of the MACK message structure:
     * ADKD sequence.